 Craven was too much of a rebel filmmaker to work under such constraints.
 His early work was both prodigious and controversial, particularly 1972‘s The Last House on the Left, which would ultimately find its way onto the infamous ‘video nasties‘ list following the Obscene Publications Act of 1984, and grungy out-in-the-sticks horror The Hills Have Eyes (1977), which would lead to one of the crummiest horror sequels of its era in 1984‘s The Hills Have Eyes Part II, a pair of movies that display the good and bad sides of Craven in a microcosm.
 Low-key productions such as Shocker and The People Under the Stairs would keep the director mildly relevant into the barren 90s, but Craven wasn’t through yet.
 Not only would he revive the moribund Fred Krueger with innovative meta experiment Wes Craven’s New Nightmare, he would tweak that formula and wrap it in a cute commercial bow with self-reflexive slasher Scream, reshaping the horror genre for the third time in as many decades.

-This event was key to the movie’s premise, though as you would expect from a horror movie the volume is turned up just a tad, and the often jarring lost gold and booby traps formula brings a level of mainstream levity to an extremely sobering tale of child abuse.
-It also allows Craven to explore themes that are synonymous with his work: the superficial injustices of society, the existence of horror in everyday life and the ability to overcome such predicaments as a unit.
+This event was key to the film’s macabre premise, though as you would expect from a horror movie right out of Craven’s imagination, the volume is turned up just a tad, and the often jarring lost gold and booby traps formula brings a level of mainstream levity to an extremely sobering tale of child abuse.
+It also allows the director to explore themes that are synonymous with his work: the superficial injustices of society, the existence of horror in everyday life and the ability to overcome such predicaments as a unit.
 All of this is represented by the movie’s crazed antagonists, wealthy siblings known simply as Man and Woman, a fanatical couple who no doubt echo Craven’s fundamentalist upbringing.
 They are also two of the most memorable characters he ever produced.

 The maniacs in question are an incestuous pair of wealthy landlords with a penchant for child kidnapping.
 Not only do they steal children, they keep them hidden in the basement where they’re left to starve and develop into cannibalistic zombies.
 They even have a daughter named Alice (as in Wonderland), who is particularly fond of one basement dweller, a tongueless gawk who has escaped his prison and spends his days running around in the walls.
 Alice is your typical fairy tale princess burrowing in a rabbit hole of brutal oppression, one who is in desperate need of a gallant prince.